oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 .. image:: ../../../images/tools_sysman_fabric.png

 The API permits enumerating all the ports available on a device.
+Each port is uniquely identified within a system by the following information:

+- Fabric ID: Unique identifier for the fabric end-point
+- Attach ID: Unique identifier for the device attachment point
+- Port Number: The logical port number (this is typically marked somewhere on the physical device)

+The API provides this information in the struct ::{t}_fabric_port_id_t.
+The identifiers are not universal - uniqueness is only guaranteed within a given system and provided the system configuration does not change.

-Each port has a universal unique identifier (UUID).
-If the port is connected to another port, the API will provide the remote port's UUID.
-By enumerating all ports on all devices that are connected to the fabric, an application can build a topology map of connectivity.
+When a fabric port is connected, the API provides the unique identifier for the remote fabric port.
+By enumerating all ports in a system and matching up the remote port identifies, an application can can build up a topology map of connectivity.

 For each port, the API permits querying its configuration (UP/DOWN) and its health which can take one of the following values: